+A12 as indicated in Schedule A - Services OR Schedule A:

+.1 A fixed fee of \$

+.2

-A12 e fee for the Services , excluding any Value Added Taxes , shall be comprised of one or more of the following indicated in Schedule A - Services OR Schedule A: .1 A fixed fee of \$ .2 A percentage-based fee calculated as% of the Construction Budget , the Construction Cost Estimate, and the Construction Cost as described in GC 13 - Percentage-Based Fee. .3 A fee based on time-based rates for personnel employed by the Architect or the Architect's Consultants as stated in Schedule C - Time Based Rates. .4 Other:
+Estimate, and the Construction Cost as described in GC 13 - Percentage-Based Fee.

+.3 A fee based on time-based rates for personnel employed by the Architect or the Architect's Consultants as

+stated in Schedule C - Time Based Rates.

+.4 Other: